samma/flow-fields/README.md

 ### Example

-Creates a video for some seed
+Creates a video for a random seed number, it may take a few minutes to render completely.

 https://samma.github.io/flow-fields/